devnich/python-programming/README.md

 ## Functions may return a result to their caller using `return`

-1. Use `return ...` to give a value back to the caller. `return` ends the function\'s execution and *returns* you to the code that originally called the function.
+1. Use `return ...` to give a value back to the caller. `return` ends the function's execution and *returns* you to the code that originally called the function.

     ``` python
     def average(values):